DaanKivits/MSc_thesis/CreateEmissionFiles/WRF-CHEM/README.txt

     and fills these files with CTE-HR high-resolution fluxes for the biosphere (NEP and wildfires), ocean, and anthropogenic sectors.
     The script therefore does not need any existing WRFChemi emission files as input.
-- SjoerdBarten_examplescript.py: This script was provided by Sjoerd Barten (personal communications, 2022) and serves as a starting point for using the Python-based Basemap package to transform the CTE-HR flux fields, and visualizing the results.
+- SjoerdBarten_examplescript.py: This script was provided by Sjoerd Barten (personal communications, 2022) and serves as a starting point for using the Python Basemap package to transform the CTE-HR flux fields, and visualizing the results.
 - submit_CreateWRFChemiFiles.py: This is a script that can be used to submit to the HPC cluster and let the WRF-CHEM emission flux file creation run remotely.